louiiuol/ITSchool/README.md

 <img src="https://m.careers.societegenerale.com/Careers/LIBRARY/PICTURES/CAMPAIGN/News/images/itschool.jpg" title="ITSchool" alt="ITSchool">

 An application to represent the IT School and its promotions.
-* Adding new operations
-* Find them with advanced search bar
-* Display and sort them as you like (sorting and pagination)
+* Create and display the addresses
+* Create and display the persons

 ## Getting Started